Swami Avdheshanand Giri

-Swami Avdheshanand Giri is an Indian Hindu spiritual guru, writer and philosopher.
-He is the current Acharya Mahamandaleshwar of Juna Akhara.
+Swami Avdheshanand Giri (born 1962) is an Indian Hindu spiritual guru, writer and philosopher.
+He is the current Acharya Mahamandaleshwar of Sri Panch Dashnam Juna Akhara.
 Juna Akhara is the largest Akhara for Naga Sadhus in India.
 Giri has initiated about one million Naga sadhus.
 His Ashram is situated at Kankhal, Haridwar.
 He is the president of Hindu Dharm Acharya Sabha and also a board member of the World Council of Religious Leaders.

 Early life

-Giri was born in Khurja, Bulandshahr district, Uttar Pradesh, India in a Brahmin family.
+Swami ji was born in Khurja, Bulandshahr district, Uttar Pradesh, India in a Brahmin family.
 He said that during his childhood, he often talked about his previous birth.
 He left home for Sannyasa at the age of 17.

-After leaving his house for Sannyasa, He met Swami Avdhoot Prakash who was an expert and had a great knowledge of the Vedas and scriptures.
-Giri learned Vedant philosophy and Yoga from him.
+After leaving his house for Sannyasa, He met Swami Avdhoot Prakash ji who was an expert and had a great knowledge of the Vedas and scriptures.
+Swami ji learned Vedant philosophy and Yoga from him.

 He went to Himalayas for meditation and penance.
-After deep meditation and penance, Swami Avdheshanand Giri came out of the Himalayan caves in the year 1985 and met his Guru- The former Shankaracharya Swami Satyamitranand Giri.
-He took diksha from Swami Satyamitranand Giri and entered Juna Akhara under the name of Avdheshanand Giri.
+After deep meditation and penance, Swami Avdheshanand Giri ji came out of the Himalayan caves in the year 1985 and met his Guru- The former Shankaracharya Swami Satyamitranand Giri.
+He took diksha from Swami Satyamitranand Giri ji and entered Juna Akhara under the name of Avdheshanand Giri.

-In the Kumbh of Haridwar, in 1998, all the saints of Juna Akhara together appointed Giri as Acharya Mahamandaleshwar.
+In the Kumbh of Haridwar, in 1998, all the saints of Juna Akhara together appointed Swami ji as Acharya Mahamandaleshwar.

 He is also the member of Sri Amarnath Shrine Board.

 Currently, he is the President of the prestigious Samanavya Seva Trust, Haridwar, which has many branches in India and abroad.
 This trust includes the world famous Bharat Mata Mandir, Haridwar.

 He is referred as "Junapeethadhiswar Acharya Mahamandaleshwar Swami Avdheshanand Giri" in the Akhara by his disciples.
 Prime Minister of India Narendra Modi also used the same for him in his Twitter account and in the telephonic conversation.